 If you’ve filed your own taxes before and don’t need a lot of guidance, CashApp Taxes Tax is the way to go.
 You just can’t beat free!
 However, that no-price option does have some limitations.
 It may not offer as much guidance as you’ll get, especially with TurboTax.
 And if you run into a situation where you need an unsupported form, you’ll have to start over on another platform, which could be frustrating.

 When you need to file complicated taxes at a low price:

 TaxSlayer is an excellent middle-of-the-road option for price and functionality.
 It doesn’t offer as much guidance as TurboTax, but it does offer audit support and plenty of tax filing options for a much lower price.

 Got a really complicated tax question?
 Or want to be sure you’re setting yourself up to save as much money as possible in the next tax year?
-TurboTax’s CPA situation is a great option in this case.
-You can talk to a real, certified tax professional without having to pay a ton of money to a private individual or practice.
+TurboTax Live is a great option in this case.
+You can talk to a real, tax expert without having to pay a ton of money to a private individual or practice.
 And even one tax year with in-person advice can set you up for success in the future.

 Related: Top TurboTax Alternatives